 To ensure that medical students in clinical learning situations involving patient care are appropriately supervised at all times to ensure patient and student safety.

-In addition to all components of the history and physical examination, medical students may perform any of the following per policy with the knowledge and authorization of the supervising physician.
+In addition to all components of the history and physical examination, medical students in Phase 3 may perform any of the following, while indirectly supervised per policy, with the knowledge and authorization of the supervising physician.

 |Foley catheter insertion (male and female)|

 |Monitoring Device Placement|